edelwi/pyncli/README.md

 ## Documentation

-Documentation is available at - [readthedocs] (https://pyncli.readthedocs.io/)
+Documentation is available at - [pyncli documentation](https://pyncli.readthedocs.io "see on readthedocs")

 ## Authors